Sophietje/Verification-Tool-Overview/Tools/Ultimate Taipan.md

-Ultimate Automizer is a software verifier that implements an automata-based approach for the verification of safety and liveness properties
+Ultimate Taipan is a software model checker which combines trace abstraction and abstract interpretation